Platorian/cisco/obsidian/Extra/Look inside our world/Ultimate Cybersecurity Course from Scratch 2025/Part 3.md

 Name: username
 Password: '

+You should try this single quote in all of the fields to see if any of them are vulnerable to SQL injection.

 If the website returns an error then it's vulnerable to SQL injection.
 It does this because in the database it breaks the SQL command.
 Most modern websites will not reveal any error information but you can use a sleep command, for example, to see if the webpage hangs (freezes)

 Simple SQL payload attacking the password field: